Hbvsa/hbvsa.github.io/_portfolio/portfolio-1.md

 ### Pretrained DINO with linear head for fast training

-Using the datasets created we simply load a pretrained DINO model and in our specific case a single epoch was needed to achieve 99% accuracy on the test set, so the training only took a few seconds.
+Using the datasets created we simply load and finetune a pretrained DINO model with a linear head on top for image classification.
+In our specific case a single epoch was needed to achieve 99% accuracy on the test set, so the training only took a few seconds.

 ### App for inference with both GroudingDINO and Custom Label Trained Classifier